blue-yonder/tsfresh/docs/text/data_formats.rst

 Irrespective of the input format, tsfresh will always return the calculated features in the same output format described below.

-Typicalle, the input format options consist of :class:`pandas.DataFrame` objects.
+Typically, the input format options consist of :class:`pandas.DataFrame` objects.
 (see :ref:`large-data-label` for other input types) There are four important column types that make up those DataFrames.
 Each will be described with an example from the robot failures dataset